Update: 25-Nov-2020 - The links to the Virginia Open Data Portal may be unavailable during the day due to system

-- If you have COVID-19 symptoms or have been exposed to someone with COVID-19 and want to get tested for COVID-19, please your healthcare provider.
+If you have COVID-19 symptoms or have been exposed to someone with COVID-19 and want to get tested for COVID-19, please contact your healthcare provider.
 Your provider may collect samples to test you or help you to find sampling sites in your area.
 Learn more about what to do if you feel sick.